-Co-Founder and Co-CEO
+Co-Founder and Co-Executive Chairman

 The Carlyle Group

-Mr. Rubenstein, a native of Baltimore, is a 1970 magna cum laude graduate of Duke, where he was elected Phi Beta Kappa.
-Following Duke, Mr. Rubenstein graduated in 1973 from The University of Chicago Law School, where he was an editor of the Law Review.
+Mr. Rubenstein is a magna cum laude graduate of Duke University, where he was elected Phi Beta Kappa.
+Following Duke, Mr. Rubenstein graduated from The University of Chicago Law School, where he was an editor of The Law Review.

-Profile as of 6/7/2014
+Profile as of 9/17/2020